Bradford Digital Creatives: Four Schools, 102 Students, 100% Completion Rate

 • A programme delivered by a working creative professional with a track record in Bradford and beyond

-• 🏛 NSMM Exhibition — Student films from the 2025 pilot featured in ReelBFD: Digital Arts, Bradford Stories at the National Science and Media Museum (14 June – 7 September 2025)
+National Science and Media Museum Exhibition — Student films from the 2025 pilot featured in ReelBFD: Digital Arts, Bradford Stories exhibition (14 June – 7 September 2025)

-schools delivered
+schools where I delivered workshops

 102

-young people reached
+young people I directly reached

 100%

-film completion rate — every group, every session
+film completion rate — every group screened

 One day.
 The full pipeline.